CartoDB/carto-vl/test/integration/user/README.md

 # User tests

-The idea of these tests is to automatically test the **user** using local data sources (GeoJSON) and a real map.
+The idea of these tests is to automatically test the **user activity** using local data sources (GeoJSON) and a real map.

 ## Running the tests